 Lifestyle blocks come in all shapes and sizes and before you start looking for the perfect block you need to know what you're looking for.

 The first thing you need to consider is what you want to do with your block.
-Do you want livestock, crops or a mixture of the two?
+Do you want livestock, crops, or a mixture of the two?
 Do you want to make hay or silage from the pasture?
-Do you want flat, easy to manage country or rolling hills and bush-clad gullies?
+Do you want a flat, easy-to-manage country or rolling hills and bush-clad gullies?

 When you're looking at properties to buy, use the following checklist to help ensure you don't end up spending more than you expected.

 You can't farm without water so the first thing to check on any block is that it has a good water supply.
 Having a bore or well on the property is good, and relying on roof water is great as long as there is sufficient storage.
 If you have to rely on a water easement from a neighbour then ensure that agreements are in place that makes it clear what is supplied and at what cost.

 Fencing is expensive so check the existing fencing carefully.
 Wires can be tightened and battens straightened but if strainer posts are broken then the cost of repair will start to climb.
 Check that gates do their job - they shouldn't have to be lifted and dragged over the ground to get them open!